 - Level 3 elective

 - This unit covers particle and rigid body kinematics and kinetics presented through case studies of various mechanical components, mechanisms and machines.
 Both planar and three-dimensional dynamics are considered, including gyroscopic behaviour.
 Momentum and energy methods are applied to illustrate different approaches to solving problems.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) laboratories; and (3) test(s) and a final examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) laboratories; and (3) test(s) and a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.